BRCDcomm/BVC/_posts/2015-02-10-restconf-app-1.markdown

 Related Blog Posts:

- * [Install Brocade Vyatta Controller 1.1.1][InstallBVC]
+ * [Install Brocade SDN Controller][InstallBVC]
  * [Install and Connect Mininet][InstallMininet]

 More Info Links:

- * <a href="https://github.com/BRCDcomm/BVC/wiki" target="_blank">BVC Wiki</a> is where you can find out more information about BVC 1.1.1.
+ * <a href="https://github.com/BRCDcomm/BVC/wiki" target="_blank">BVC Wiki</a> is where you can find out more information about Brocade SDN Controller.
- * <a href="http://community.brocade.com/t5/DevNet/ct-p/APISupport" target="_blank">Brocade Vyatta DevNet Community</a> is where you can find discussions and docs about BVC and programming it.
+ * <a href="http://community.brocade.com/t5/DevNet/ct-p/APISupport" target="_blank">Brocade SDN Controller DevNet Community</a> is where you can find discussions and docs about Brocade SDN Controller and programming it.

 [InstallBVC]: http://brcdcomm.github.io/BVC/jekyll/update/devops/netdev/appdev/2015/01/19/install-brocade-vyatta-controller.html
 [InstallMininet]: http://brcdcomm.github.io/BVC/jekyll/update/devops/netdev/appdev/2015/01/28/install-connect-mininet-to-bvc.html